 It got to the stage where I was starting to burn out, I couldn't juggle the running of the business with working full time anymore and it just kept getting busier so I decided to bite the bullet and quit my day job.

 Unfortunately this meant I could no longer rent the big production kitchen from my employers so I had to move all production back to my little flat.

 It was crazy, I had all of my spices, ingredients and bottles in the spare room and lounge of the flat.
 All of the boxes (three pallets worth) were crammed in our bedroom (and in my mates loft), piled floor to ceiling either side and at the foot of the bed.
 It was insane, the flat stank of spices too, luckily my neighbours were chill..

 My mate Hetty makes incredible brownies.
 She'd started renting a kitchen in a local industrial estate and kindly said I could rent and use the space when she wasn't in there.
 This worked really well for us and enabled me to make larger batches again and store more ingredients.
 My mum had also recently quit her job, so was on hand to help out more regularly.

 We eventually found our own unit, it was perfect timing as we were getting even busier and were struggling to make enough sauce even with mums help.
 In 2018 we moved in and built a production kitchen from scratch.
 We lay the flooring, built the walls and structure, plastic cladded everything and built our own mezzanine.
 My dad did the plumbing, my mates did the electrics and helped with all aspects of the build and my mum is just awesome at DIY and smashed it out with me.
 We finally had our very own hot sauce temple, where we could cook for as long as we needed and store all of the ingredients we needed.

 Having our own space was life changing, it enabled us to run the business properly.
 I could pay myself and now pay my mum for all her help.
-She's now employed full time by the business which is awesome.
+She's now employed full time by the business and we've managed to pay back the money we borrowed which is awesome.